Home Beatmaking & Production KORG padKONTROL Review: Time Marches On

 Nowadays it has become commonplace.

-It gives us musicians an easy way to vent our frustrations and stress after a long day.
-It’s therapeutic!
 For a long time, my go-to stress relief was banging out a sample on the padKONTROL.

-There’s just something so magical about hearing a sample come together to form a really nice beat.
+There’s something so magical about hearing a sample come together to form a crazy beat, but as for the unit itself, where do I even begin?

 The only reason I sold it was because the knob that you see pictured (under the 5.01), broke on a flight to Greece somewhere in luggage claim.